klpdotorg/boilerplate/README.md

 boilerplate
 ===========

 Django boilerplate for KLP apps.
+Fork this repository for every new app.